 Central Connecticut State University is a community of learners dedicated to teaching and scholarship that emphasizes development and application of knowledge and ideas through research and outreach activities, and prepares students to be thoughtful, responsible and successful citizens.
 As a comprehensive public university, we provide broad access to quality degree programs at the baccalaureate, master's, and doctoral levels.

-In the spirit of this mission, Changing Lives, Building Communities; Central to Connecticut continues to support Central’s community of learners as we strive toward new goals that align the University with 21st century needs.
+In the spirit of this mission, Changing Lives, Building Communities; Central to Connecticut continues to support Central’s community of learners as we strive toward new goals that align the University with the needs of tomorrow.

 Elements of Distinctiveness

 To accompany its mission, in 2008, Central identified the following as distinctive elements within the Connecticut State University system.
-These elements will continue to differentiate Central as Connecticut’s oldest public university and are reflected throughout our new strategic planning framework as we look toward the future.
+These elements will continue to differentiate Central as Connecticut’s first public university and are reflected throughout our new strategic planning framework as we look toward the future.

 International Education